 Arms: Ask the person to raise both arms.
 Does one arm drift downward?

 Speech: Is the person's speech slurred or strange?

 Time: If you observe any of these signs, call 911 immediately.

 Remember, every second counts in a stroke.
 Call 911 immediately.

 At Norman Regional's Stroke Center, we treat all types of stroke with a multidisciplinary approach.
 Two of the main types of strokes are:

-Ischemic stroke – An ischemic stroke is the most common type of stroke.
-It occurs when blood clots or other particles block arteries to the brain which causes reduced blood flow.
+Ischemic stroke – Ischemic stroke is the most common type of stroke.
+It occurs when a blood clot or other substance such as plaque, a fatty material, blocks the blood flow in an artery that supplies blood to the brain.
 This deprives the brain of oxygen and nutrients and brain cells may begin to die within minutes.

 Hemorrhagic stroke – Hemorrhagic stroke occurs when a blood vessel in the brain ruptures or leaks.
 This can result from a number of conditions including uncontrolled high blood pressure and weak spots in your blood vessels.